The Mandalorian & Grogu Accused Of Fake Pedro Pascal Star Wars PR Stunt

 The criticism comes at a bad time for The Mandalorian & Grogu, which marks the first Star Wars movie in seven years and opens in theaters this weekend.

 Box office estimates are already soft, which suggests The Mandalorian & Grogu could open as the lowest in Star Wars history.
-Reactions have also been mixed.
+Reactions have also been mixed, and the Rotten Tomatoes reviews are hovering on rotten.

 Disney and Lucasfilm are pushing hard to sell the film as a major theatrical return for the franchise, but the Pedro Pascal stunt has created another headache.